 The UCHV will provide each Fellow and Postdoc with research support as detailed in their offer letter during the fellowship year.
 These funds are allocated to assist you in your research and are intended to pay for research-related expenses, such as the purchase of books and other research materials, including software, the employment of research assistants, payment of subventions, payment of translation expenses for research materials, research-related travel and other research-related expenditures.
 We are not able to reimburse you for the purchase of computer hardware, such as peripherals, digital cameras, phones, iPads, etc. Research Funds are not available to be used for personal or office moving expenses.
 Fellows are permitted to use their research account funds for meals with colleagues (at which research interests are discussed) and our funding does not preclude using your research account for meals that include alcohol.
 However, we ask that you use good judgment and select, for example, house wines.
 All expenses incurred must be for research activities taking place during your appointment period.

 U.S. Citizens and Permanent Residents

 Fellowship stipends are paid monthly on the last day of the month.
-For those with ten-month appointments beginning in September, the first payment will be September 30.
+For those with nine-month appointments beginning in September, the first payment will be September 30.
 The University Center will forward information in early September about establishing direct deposit.